SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 Click the arrow ![icon][img1] next to the type field at the top of the dialog to display a list of document templates that you can choose from.
 The available templates are defined in SuperOffice Settings and maintenance.
 Here you can also use [FastSearcher][6].

 > [!NOTE]
-> The templates may have been created in various programs, for example, Word or Excel, so when you [create a document][5], the template is opened in the program it was created in.
+> When you [create a document][5], the template opens in the program it was created in.
 For example, DOCX files will open in Word.

 ### Company